idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

 - Get shit done
   - Clear roadblocks
   - Ship
-- Skill, clarifying, building concensous, sharing the story and meaning.
+- Skill, clarifying, building consensus, sharing the story and meaning.
 - Leader Ownership, but not a good enough PM, and very strong tech
 - Lead and inspire
 - Servant leadership
 - On top of best practices

 ### What in your mind are the responsibilities of a manager?

+### Hardest part about being a manager

+- Surprisingly: People think firing it's not.
+- Greedy: telling team I'm quitting, tears, ride bike, etc.
+- Actual: When need to surprise folks, abrupt direction change killing projects.
+- Expected: Layoffs, when know and can't tell.

 ### What do you do in the first 90 days?